Prof. Belize Lane, Associate Professor, Water Program Head

 Department of Civil & Environmental Engineering, Utah Water Research Laboratory.
 Click for CV

 I am interested in ways to more efficiently allocate scarce freshwater resources for humans and ecosystems under increasing stressors from climate change, population growth and shifting societal values.
 Rivers are increasingly viewed as coupled human-natural systems, but a gap remains in our understanding of how hydrology, humans, and river ecosystems functionally interact across space and time scales.
 Furthermore, appropriate tools to conceptualize, model, and manage rivers depend on the scale of the problem.
-My research group performs applied, interdisciplinary investigations to advance understanding of coupled human-natural hydrologic systems and apply this understanding to water management challenges.
+My research group performs applied, interdisciplinary investigations to advance understanding of coupled human-natural hydrologic systems and apply this understanding to real pressing problems.
 We employ a combination of field studies, hydrologic and hydraulic modeling, geospatial and time series analysis, optimization and simulation modeling, and multivariate statistics.

 Dr. Anzy Lee, Research Scientist